BrooksIan/CensusEcon/README.md

 ##Column Descriptions

-SHIPMT_ID   Shipment identifier
+* SHIPMT_ID   Shipment identifier
-ORIG_STATE	FIPS state code of shipment origin
+* ORIG_STATE	FIPS state code of shipment origin
-ORIG_MA	Metro area of shipment origin
+* ORIG_MA	Metro area of shipment origin
-ORIG_CFS_AREA	CFS Area of shipment origin	Concatenation of ORIG_STATE and ORIG_MA (ex: 24-12580)
+* ORIG_CFS_AREA	CFS Area of shipment origin	Concatenation of ORIG_STATE and ORIG_MA (ex: 24-12580)
-DEST_STATE	FIPS state code of shipment destination	01-56 DEST_MA	Metro area of shipment destination	See Note (1) DEST_CFS_AREA	CFS Area of shipment destination	Concatenation of DEST_STATE and DEST_MA (ex: 01-142) NAICS	Industry classification of shipper	See Note (2) QUARTER	Quarter of 2012 in which the shipment occurred	1, 2, 3, 4 SCTG	2-digit SCTG commodity code of the shipment	See Note (3) MODE	Mode of transportation of the shipment	See Note (4) SHIPMT_VALUE	Value of the shipment in dollars	0 - 999,999,999 SHIPMT_WGHT	Weight of the shipment in pounds	0 - 999,999,999 SHIPMT_DIST_GC	Great circle distance between ship-ment origin and destination (in miles)	0 - 99,999 SHIPMT_DIST_ROUTED	Routed distance between shipment origin and destination (in miles)	0 - 99,999 TEMP_CNTL_YN	Temperature controlled shipment - Yes or No	Y, N EXPORT_YN	Export shipment - Yes or No	Y, N EXPORT_CNTRY	Export final destination	C = Canada, M = Mexico, O = Other country N = Not an export
+* DEST_STATE	FIPS state code of shipment destination	01-56
+* DEST_MA	Metro area of shipment destination	See Note (1)
+* DEST_CFS_AREA	CFS Area of shipment destination	Concatenation of DEST_STATE and DEST_MA (ex: 01-142)
+* NAICS	Industry classification of shipper	See Note (2)
+* QUARTER	Quarter of 2012 in which the shipment occurred	1, 2, 3, 4
+* SCTG	2-digit SCTG commodity code of the shipment	See Note (3)
+* MODE	Mode of transportation of the shipment	See Note (4)
+* SHIPMT_VALUE	Value of the shipment in dollars	0 - 999,999,999
+* SHIPMT_WGHT	Weight of the shipment in pounds	0 - 999,999,999
+* SHIPMT_DIST_GC	Great circle distance between ship-ment origin and destination (in miles)	0 - 99,999
+* SHIPMT_DIST_ROUTED	Routed distance between shipment origin and destination (in miles)	0 - 99,999
+* TEMP_CNTL_YN	Temperature controlled shipment - Yes or No	Y, N
+* EXPORT_YN	Export shipment - Yes or No	Y, N
+* EXPORT_CNTRY	Export final destination
+	* C = Canada
+	* M = Mexico
+	* O = Other country
+	* N = Not an export
-HAZMAT	Hazardous material (HAZMAT) code	P = Class 3.0 Hazmat (flammable liquids), H = Other Hazmat, N = Not Hazmat WGT_FACTOR	Shipment tabulation weighting factor.
+* HAZMAT	Hazardous material (HAZMAT) code
+	* P = Class 3.0 Hazmat (flammable liquids)
+	* H = Other Hazmat
+	* N = Not Hazmat
+* WGT_FACTOR	Shipment tabulation weighting factor.
 (This factor is also an estimate of the total number of shipments represent-ted by the PUM file shipment.)
 0 – 975,000.0

 ## Pre-Run Instructions